Washington Laboratories has been providing Electromagnetic Compatibility (EMC) Testing and Radio Frequency (RF) Testing for over thirty years.

 - MIL-STD testing

 The founders of Washington Laboratories, wrote “The Electromagnetic Compatibility Handbook” that is still a trusted reference source.
 Learn more about the history of Washington Laboratories

-EMC testing is a focus on two two kinds of issues – emissions and susceptibilty (also known as immunity).
+EMC testing is a focus on two two kinds of issues – emissions and susceptibility (also known as immunity).

 - Emissions testing is related to the generation of unwanted electromagnetic interference (EMI) by equipment operation, and to the steps necessary to reduce or avoid the unwanted emissions from escaping into the environment.

-- Immuniy testing focuses on the correct operation of electrical equipment while withstanding unplanned or potential electromagnetic interference.
+- Immunity testing focuses on the correct operation of electrical equipment while withstanding unplanned or potential electromagnetic interference.

 EMC Testing Services